cbusch-pivotal/stl-cloud-native-spring-workshop/Common/env_info.md

 - User [FNTS/PEZ Marketplace services](#fnts-or-pivotal-haas-environment) below

 ## Markplace information
-Use the following marketplace services and plans per environment Depending upon the PCF environment in which you are connected, the following Marketplace Services are made available.
+Depending upon the PCF environment in which you are connected, the following Marketplace Services and plans are available.
 For instance, if you are instructed to create a new100mb MySQL service instance while using the PWS environment, then use the following:

 ```
 $ cf create-service p-mysql 100mb mydb